-This Winter Fruit Salad is refreshing, simple, stunning and totally delicious.
+This Winter Fruit Salad recipe is refreshing, simple, stunning and totally delicious.
 Made with brightly colored winter fruits and finished with a tangy citrus glaze drizzle, this salad makes the perfect holiday dinner side dish.

-Easy Winter Fruit Salad
+Winter Fruit Salad Recipe

-Ingredients in Winter Fruit Salad
+Winter Fruit Salad Ingredients

 - Pineapple - remove the rind and dice or slice the pineapple into bite-sized pieces.
 Be sure and remove the little black “eyes.”